-Tanjela Sims joined NIET in 2019 as a senior program specialist.
+Tanjela Sims joined NIET in 2019 as a senior specialist for Indiana TSL.
 She boldly embraces a growth mindset, positivity and a "can-do" spirit, wholeheartedly believing that with hard work, diligence and the necessary knowledge, skills and resources, every teacher and every student is capable of reaching unimaginable limits.

 Tanjela has an unwavering passion for teaching and learning and has spent her entire career working in the field of education.
 Prior to joining the NIET team, Tanjela worked as a national trainer and consultant for National Geographic |Cengage Learning Education.
 She has been an elementary and middle school teacher in Louisiana and Arizona, an instructor for pre-service teachers at the Mary Lou Fulton Teachers College (Arizona State University), and has also worked in the nonprofit sector as an associate coordinator of Community Renewal International's adult education program in Shreveport.
 Tanjela's array of instructional experiences inspired her current professional goal to ensure that every child, in every classroom, has an effective teacher and high-quality education.